-NOTE: NYSHA has developed a "Veterinarian's Statement" form to be used to document an animals condition and dispositions.
-(See Appendix IV, "Forms & Supplies List.")
+NOTE: NYSHA has developed a "Veterinarian's Statement Animal Evaluation" form to be used to document an animal's condition and dispositions (see Appendix IV Forms & Supplies List).
 Make photo copies and provide them to the veterinarian.
 They will make his job easier, especially if there are numerous animals involved, and will provide you with a consistent documentation format to give to the ADA.
+When this form is completed and signed, it is a court-ready document.